Serbia: Theatre and cinema

 Serbia has a well-established theatrical tradition with Joakim Vujić considered the founder of modern Serbian theatre.
 Serbia has 38 professional theatres and 11 theatres for children, the most important of which are National Theatre in Belgrade, Serbian National Theatre in Novi Sad, National Theatre in Subotica, National Theatre in Niš and Knjaževsko-srpski teatar in Kragujevac (the oldest theatre in Serbia, established in 1835).
 The Belgrade International Theatre Festival – BITEF, founded in 1967, is one of the oldest theatre festivals in the world, and it has become one of the five biggest European festivals.
 Sterijino pozorje is, on the other hand, a festival showcasing national drama plays.
 The most important Serbian playwrights were Jovan Sterija Popović and Branislav Nušić, while recent renowned names are Dušan Kovačević and Biljana Srbljanović.

-The foundation of Serbian cinema dates back to 1896.
-The first Serbian feature film, titled The Life and Deeds of the Immortal Leader Karađorđe, was released in 1911.
+The country has a rich cinematic legacy.
 Serbia's film scene is one of the most dynamic smaller European cinemas.
-Serbia's film industry is heavily subsidized by the government, mainly through grants approved by the Film Centre of Serbia.
+The film industry is heavily subsidised by the government, mainly through grants approved by the Film Centre of Serbia.
 As of 2019, there were 26 feature films produced in Serbia, of which 14 were domestic films.
-There are 23 operating cinemas in the country, of which 13 are multiplexes (all but two belonging to either Cineplexx or CineStar chains), with total attendance reaching 4.8 million.
+There are 23 operating cinemas in the country, with total attendance reaching 4.8 million.
 A comparatively high percentage of 20% of total tickets sold were for domestic films.
-Modern PFI Studios located in Šimanovci is nowadays Serbia's only major film studio complex; it consists of 9 sound stages and attracts mainly international productions, primarily American and West European.
+Modern PFI Studios located in Šimanovci is nowadays Serbia's only major film studio complex.
 The Yugoslav Film Archive used to be former Yugoslavia's and now is Serbia's national film archive – with over 100 thousand film prints, it is among the five largest film archives in the world.